 - In the Graham and Expo buildings, where 4-H’ers and FFA members will compete in livestock shows as NC State Animal Science Club members serve as ringmasters.

 - In the Expo Building, where you can visit the State Fair Ark to see about 60 animals representing the state’s diverse livestock industry.
 Members of the Animal Science Club work around the clock there, and they also operate a nearby cow-milking booth.
-New in the Expo Building this year is a “Hatching in Action” booth supported by the Prestage Department of Poultry Science.
-People will be able to see live chicks hatching throughout the duration of the fair.

 - At the usually peaceful Flower and Garden Show, where you can see information booths and exhibits from Extension Master Gardener volunteers and the JC Raulston Arboretum.
 Also be sure to check out new Master Gardener composting displays, including a worm bin!